Tušanj City Stadium

 The Tušanj City Stadium (Gradski stadion Tušanj), commonly known as Tušanj Stadium (Stadion Tušanj) is a multi-purpose stadium in Tuzla, Bosnia and Herzegovina, which is used mostly for football matches and is the home ground of FK Sloboda Tuzla and FK Tuzla City.
 The stadium has a capacity of around 7,200 seated.
+The stadium is open to the public from 7:00 to 22:00 for use of the running track.
+Access to the field is prohibited without permission from the stadium guard.
+There are two additional stadiums used for player training sessions and private matches.

 International matches

 On 4 September 2014, it hosted a friendly match of Bosnia and Herzegovina against Liechtenstein and finished with the result 3–0.